JuhoKon/iBeacon-server/README.md

 ## Pages

 The application uses dynamic routing.
 Pages are found in `pages/content[groupId]/[beaconInfoId]/[loc].tsx`.
 For example for group 1 and beaconInfoId 12, the page would be: [http://localhost:3000/content/1/12/en](English) [http://localhost:3000/content/1/12/fi](Finnish).
-The routing and data fetching are done by groupdId and beaconInfoId, beaconInfo-objects exist inside the Tour-object.
-See database documentation for more information on how the DB schema and logic works.

 The routing and data fetching are done by groupdId and beaconInfoId, beaconInfo-objects exist inside the Tour-object.
 Upon request, the React component first fetches data from the DB/cache based on the request query (/content/X/Y/en), then populates the template, NextJS renders the HTML Server-Side, and returns the rendered HTML to the requester.
+See database documentation for more information on how the DB schema and logic works.

 ### Static pages